ayoubjoudii/potato-/README.md

 ### Hi there 👋
--📘 I’m currently learning Python,Java,html,css and Shell
+- 👨‍💻 Actively trying to master the art of code
-- 16 years old
+- 18 years old
 <!--
 **AyouubJoudi/AyouubJoudi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.